Hero (Much Ado About Nothing)

 Hero is a fictional character in William Shakespeare's play Much Ado About Nothing.
 She is the daughter of Leonato, a governor in Messina, and cousin to Beatrice.
-In the play, Hero falls in love with Claudio, who, under the influence of Don John, wrongfully accuses her of adultery causing her to fake her death.
-Hero is ultimately proven innocent and reconciles with Claudio at the play's conclusion.
+In the play, Hero falls in love with Claudio, who, under the influence of Don John, wrongfully accuses her of adultery; this leads her to fake her death.
+Hero is ultimately proven innocent, and reconciles with Claudio at the play's conclusion.

 Hero's origins are possibly from The Faerie Queen, Orlando Furioso, and Matteo Bandello's Novelle.
-The Hero/Claudio plot has been criticized for its incoherence in tone with the Beatrice/Benedick plot and has led to Much Ado About Nothing sometimes being called a tragicomedy.
-Especially in the 20th- and 21st-centuries, Shakespeare's depiction of Hero has been criticized by feminist readings of the play.
+The Hero/Claudio plot has attracted criticism that its difference in tone from the Beatrice/Benedick plot gives rise to dramatic incoherence, and this has led to Much Ado About Nothing sometimes being termed a tragicomedy.
+Especially in the 20th and 21st centuries, Shakespeare's depiction of Hero has been criticized by feminist readings of the play.

-Many actors have portrayed Hero on stage and screen including Ellen Terry.
-Kate Beckinsale, Jennifer Gould, Billie Piper, and Jillian Morgese.
+Actresses that have portrayed Hero on stage and screen include Ellen Terry, Kate Beckinsale, Jennifer Gould, Billie Piper, Jillian Morgese and Jennifer Paredes.

 Origins

 A version of the Hero-Claudio plot appears in Edmund Spenser's The Faerie Queene in Book II, Canto iv.
 Ludovico Ariosto's story of Ariodante and Genevra in Orlando Furioso is a likely source for Spenser's tale.
-It also influenced Shakespeare's interpretation of Hero and Claudio, though Melinda Gough identifies the Hero-Claudio plot more strongly with Aristoto's tale of Ruggiero and Alcin.
-However, Shakespeare may not have read Aristoto directly and possibly only had access to his works through translation.
+It also influenced Shakespeare's interpretation of Hero and Claudio, though Melinda Gough identifies the Hero-Claudio plot more strongly with Ariosto's tale of Ruggiero and Alcin.
+However, Shakespeare may not have read Ariosto directly and possibly only had access to his works through translation.

 Scholars have also located the origins of the Hero-Claudio plot within Matteo Bandello's twenty-second story of part one of his Novelle, which deals with the character of Fenicia.
 In this story, Fenicia is defamed because her lover overhears another man talking about her as if she was his mistress.
 Additionally, Fenicia's father is named Messer Lionato de' Lionati, a name which resembles Hero's father's.
 Bandello's story may be influenced by Chariton's Greek romance, Chaeras and Callirrhoe, which Shakespeare may had have access to through a French translation.